MyPureCloud/genesys-cloud-webrtc-sdk/doc/softphone.md

       [isPersistentConnectionEnabled()](index.md#isPersistentConnectionEnabled) which is available.

 > Note: **Persistent connection** _with_ **Line Appearance > 1** is _not_ fully supported due to the imminent migration
-> to **Line Appearance == 1** as the default to Webrtc stations.
+> to **Line Appearance == 1** as the default for Webrtc stations.
 It was taken into consideration and should work.
 However,
 > there may still be edge cases that will not be covered.
 Feel free to open bug reports of any found issues, but it is
 > not guaranteed they will be fixed.